NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 Significance of Meiosis:

-Meiosis makes sure that the number of chromosomes becomes diploid in gametes.
+Meiosis reduces the chromosome number to a haploid in gametes, ensuring the diploid chromosome number is restored after fertilization.
 This aids in making sure that the conservation of particular chromosomal numbers in species.
 Meiosis helps genetic variability in populations.
-This happens due to crossing over during prophase–I.
+This happens due to crossing over during prophase I.

 Also, read the NCERT Solution subject-wise